GMOD/jblast-jbconnect-hook/docs/api.rst

 ===========

 This module implements the actions that occur after a galaxy workflow completes.
-It supports galaxyService job service.
+It supports galaxyBlastService job service.

 .. _module-services_jblastPostAction.postMoveResultFiles: